weyhan/Filestuff/README.md

 ```
 _Note: See below to add access to added extra resource keys_

+##### Accessing resource values loaded by adding resource keys

-To access the additional attributes values, it is nessary to extend the `FilestuffContainer ` by adding computed properties to retrieve the value. e.g.:
+To access the value of the additional attributes, it is necessary to extend the `FilestuffContainer ` by adding computed properties to retrieve the value. e.g.:

 ```
 	extension FilestuffContainer {